NebulaTris/DSA/C/README.md

 # DSA-in-C :sparkles:
 <img src="https://user-images.githubusercontent.com/94922914/209547639-a3f87344-f43e-48c2-87c8-59b26fb22eaf.png" width="800"/></br>

-This repository contains programs written in C for various data structures and algorithms.
+This subrepository contains programs written in C for various data structures and algorithms.
 Below is a list of programs included in the repository:

 ### Programs
 #### Array